cairn-monnaie/cel/README.md

        * User access : select "Enforced enabled"
        * session timeout : xxx
        * Click save
+ 27. **Change usernames configuration**

+      For now, the application sets up login name lengths straight in the source code, and is not customizable.
+If you want to change them,you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.

+      _Access : System (top tab) / System Configurations(bold in left menu) / Configurations_
+      * Click on "Global default" configuration
+      * Login name length : 5 to 16
+      * Click save

  27. **Change password type configuration**

+      For now, the application sets up password lengths straight in the source code, and is not customizable.
+If you want to change them,you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.

      _Access : System (top tab) / User Configuration(bold in left menu) / Password types_
      * Click on login password